 Remote Data Sources

-Jet Professional and Jet Essentials version 15.1 also includes a similar Connection Method for Dynamics NAV 2013 and later - Remote Data Service - which allows for access to your NAV database when it resides on a different network domain than does your installation of Jet Professional (System Administrators can review the admin guide for this data source type for more information).
+Jet Professional also includes a similar Connection Method for Dynamics NAV 2013 and later - Jet Remote Data Service - which allows for access to your NAV database when it resides on a different network domain than does your installation of the Jet Excel add-in (system administrators can review the admin guide for this data source type for more information).

 In order to be able to test and use the Dynamics NAV 2013 SQL Server data source type, the following is required: